Jungyeoun/oral-lhistory-maddiebrown/README.md

 ## Madeline Brown and Paul Shackel

 This repository contains the text files for interviews from the Scranton Oral History Project.
 These oral histories are also on file at the [Pennsylvania State Archives](phmc.state.pa.us/bah/dam/mg/mg409.htm).
-Here we include the oral history files as .csv files, as they are incorporated into our ongoing text analysis research on these oral histories.
+Here we include the oral history files as .csv files, in the form that they are incorporated into our ongoing text analysis research on these oral histories.
+These .csvs are also provided for reuse by other researchers.

 This repository also includes the R script files for data analysis on word and bigram frequencies, as well as other text analysis methods.
 Data analysis methods use the tidy text approach outlined by Silge and Robinson ([2017](https://www.tidytextmining.com/index.html)) and draw on code modified from their examples.